yoloxsta/az_note_days/README.md

 01. Azure AD B2B (Business-to-Business) collaboration is designed to allow businesses to securely share their applications and resources with guest users from any other organization, leveraging their own identities.
     Azure AD B2C (Business-to-Consumer), on the other hand, provides identity and access management solutions specifically designed for customer-facing applications, supporting a variety of identity providers.

+02. Defense in depth is a comprehensive approach to cybersecurity that layers multiple security measures to protect resources, including physical security, identity and access management, perimeter security, network security, and data security practices.

+03. The Zero Trust security model assumes breach and verifies each request as though it originates from an open network.
+Regardless of where the request originates or what resource it accesses, the Zero Trust principle "never trust, always verify" is applied.